Explore key topics and content on security risks from powerful AI models while unleashing growth.

 • As frontier AI models continue to develop dangerous capabilities, protecting them from theft and misuse is becoming a critical and neglected mission.
 Important developments include:

-• RAND authored a playbook for Securing AI Model Weights where they explain the need to secure model weights, define necessary security levels (including SL5 - defending against highly-resourced nation states), and map the current state of lab security, which they estimate at Security Level 2 - secured against individual professional hackers.
+• RAND authored a playbook for Securing AI Model Weights where they define necessary security levels (including SL5 - defending against highly-resourced nation states), and map the current state of frontier AI company security, which they estimate at SL2 - secured against individual professional hackers.
+RAND also released a paper Five Hard National Security Problems that relate to advanced AI.

 • Situational Awareness argues for increased securitization of leading AI companies.